AuroreTurtle/react-modal-component-library/README.md

 ## Usage

-The Modal component needs two props :
+The Modal component needs 5 props :
 * {text} : the text to display in the modal
 * {closeModal} : the function to close the modal (you have to add it closing function in your file)
+* {styleModalBody} : the style of the modal
+* {styleButton} : the style of the button
+* {styleText} : the style of the text

 Example :